magento/merchdocs/src/marketing/variables-custom.md

 1. Click <span class="btn">Add New Variable</span>.

 1. Enter an identifier in the **Variable Code** field, using all lowercase characters without spaces.
-However, you can use the underscore character to represent a space.
+However, the underscore character can be used to represent a space.
+For example: `my_custom_variable`

 1. Enter a **Variable Name**, which is used for internal reference.
+For example: `My Custom Variable`

-Then, do one of the following:
+1. To enter the value that is associated with the variable, do one of the following:

    - In the **Variable HTML Value** field, enter the variable value formatted with simple HTML tags.
+For example:
+   `<b>This formatted content appears in place of the variable.</b>`
-   - In the **Variable Plain Value** field, enter the variable value as plain text without any formatting.
+   - In the **Variable Plain Value** field, enter the variable value as plain text without formatting.
+For example:
+    `This unformatted content appears in place of the variable.`

     {: .bs-callout .bs-callout-info}
     You can drag the lower-right corner to make the boxes bigger.